Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Abstract

 \section{Abstract}

-We present a novel method for matrix completion, specifically designed for matrices where one dimension significantly exceeds the other.
-Our Columns Selected Matrix Completion (CSMC) method combines Column Subset Selection and Low-Rank Matrix Completion to efficiently reconstruct incomplete datasets.
-In each step, CSMC solves a convex optimization problem.
-We introduce two algorithms to implement CSMC, each tailored to problems of different sizes.
-A formal analysis is provided, outlining the necessary assumptions and the probability of obtaining a correct solution.
-To assess the impact of matrix size, rank, and the ratio of missing entries on solution quality and computation time, we conducted experiments on synthetic data.
-The method was also applied to two real-world problems: recommendation systems and image inpainting.
-Our results show that CSMC provides solutions of the same quality as state-of-the-art matrix completion algorithms based on convex optimization, while achieving significant reductions in computational runtime.
+We present a novel method for matrix completion, specifically designed for matrices where one dimension is significantly larger than the other.
+Our Columns Selected Matrix Completion (CSMC) method combines Column Subset Selection with Low-Rank Matrix Completion to efficiently reconstruct incomplete datasets.
+CSMC substantially reduces computational cost while preserving the solution quality of state-of-the-art convex matrix completion techniques.
+Each stage of CSMC involves solving a convex optimization problem.
+We introduce two algorithmic implementations of CSMC, each tailored to problems of different scales.
+A formal analysis is provided, outlining the necessary assumptions and the probability of exact recovery.
+To evaluate the impact of matrix size, rank, and the ratio of missing entries on solution quality and runtime, we conducted experiments on synthetic data.
+The method was also applied to two real-world tasks: recommendation systems and image inpainting.
+Our results show that CSMC achieves substantial runtime improvements while maintaining competitive accuracy compared to leading convex optimization-based methods.

 \keywords{Matrix completion \and Column Subset Selection \and Low-rank models \and Image inpainting \and Collaborative filtering \and Nuclear Norm \and Convex Optimization}